Additional Consideration

 Where an illness is short-lived (up to 5 consecutive working days/1 calendar week) you can self-certify your circumstances.
 Self-certification is restricted to a maximum of two instances per semester and three instances per academic year (including the summer reassessment period).
 Where applied to coursework, a maximum extension of 2 weeks will apply.

-Apply for Additional Consideration
+Apply for additional consideration

 In due course, you will be able to apply for Additional Consideration via My Portal.
 In the meantime, should you wish to apply for Additional Consideration, please complete the form below and email it, along with your supporting evidence, to exams@leedsconservatoire.ac.uk.